-Perhaps the most terrible, saddest thing about any denial of Jesus' resurrection is the eternal results.
+Perhaps the most terrible, saddest thing about any denial of Jesus' resurrection is the damning eternal results.
 Those who deny that truth will themselves experience a bodily resurrection, but the result will be a resurrection unto eternal damnation in hell.
 Those who do not believe in all that Jesus accomplished will cut themselves off from true life.
 They are spiritually dead.
 They will receive an inevitable and appalling resurrection on the last day and will be damned.

-The question can properly be asked: "But if it is preached that Christ has been raised from the dead, how can some of you say that there is no resurrection of the dead?
+The question has been asked as we read in the Bible, as you heard in our Epistle lesson: "But if it is preached that Christ has been raised from the dead, how can some of you say that there is no resurrection of the dead?
 If there is no resurrection of the dead, then not even Christ has been raised.
 And if Christ has not been raised, our preaching is useless and so is your faith.
 More than that, we are then found to be false witnesses about God, for we have testified about God that he raised Christ from the dead.
 But he did not raise him if in fact the dead are not raised.
 For if the dead are not raised, then Christ has not been raised either.
 And if Christ has not been raised, your faith is futile; you are still in your sins."
 (1 Corinthians 15:12-17)